dboddie-canonical-work/disgorged-docs/the-ptp-interface.rst

 The ``ptp`` interface allows access to the Precision Time Protocol (PTP) `Hardware Clock subsystem <https://www.kernel.org/doc/Documentation/ptp/ptp.txt>`__ in the Linux kernel, enabling the clock to be synced to sub-100 nanoseconds.

-This interface is primarily intended to be used with `Ubuntu Core <glossary.md#the-ptp-interface-heading--ubuntu-core>`__.
+This interface is primarily intended to be used with :ref:`glossary-ubuntu-core`.

 .. note::